-This year we again published a breadth of performance audits and briefing papers.
-Topics were wide-ranging and included city region and growth deals, early learning and childcare, and community empowerment.
+Again, this year we published a breadth of performance audits and briefing papers.
+Topics included city region and growth deals, early learning and childcare, and community empowerment.

 We promote the messages from these reports widely to the public and relevant parties across the public sector.
-The Scottish Parliament's public audit committee also takes evidence from our performance audits as part of their scrutiny of public services.
+The Scottish Parliament's Public Audit and Post-legislative Scrutiny Committee also takes evidence from our performance audits as part of its scrutiny of public services.
 Exhibit 5 summarises headline messages from our publications: